hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/221_ramakrishna.md

 unlettered, poor, ordinary temple-priest, to them our submission is:
-"The country of which one illiterate temple-priest, by virtue of his own strength, has in so short a time caused the victory of the ancient Sanâtana Dharma of your forefathers to resound even in lands far beyond the seas — of that country, you are the heroes of heroes, the honoured of all, mighty, well-bred, the learned of the learned — how much therefore must you be able to perform far more uncommon, heroic deeds
+"The country of which one illiterate temple-priest, by virtue of his own strength, has in so short a time caused the victory of the ancient Sanātana Dharma of your forefathers to resound even in lands far beyond the seas — of that country, you are the heroes of heroes, the honoured of all, mighty, well-bred, the learned of the learned — how much therefore must you be able to perform far more uncommon, heroic deeds